Undergraduates

 How long does it take to qualify as a psychologist?

-You can join as soon as you become a post-graduate student in psychology.
-It’s FREE and easy to join to become an NZPsS student subscriber.
+You can join as an NZPsS student subscriber as soon as you become a postgraduate student in psychology.
+It’s easy to join and, even better, it's free!

-Why should I join the Society when I become a postgraduate psychology student?
+Why should I join the NZPsS when I become a postgraduate psychology student?

 When you join you will: